READ-ME-BEFORE-INT/READ-ME-BEFORE-INT/README.md

 **not a system**. we are one person who sometimes likes to use we/us when referring to ourself.

-###### We are very unlikely to speak like this when talking to you directly, especially if we don't know you.
+###### We are very unlikely to speak like this when talking to people directly.
 Mostly to avoid confusion, partially because it's not something we do 24/7.

 usually non-verbal / semi-verbal, especially if we don't know you. sorry!